Graph theory

 Graph coloring

-In the following example, only three colors are needed such that no edge connects two vertices with the same color.
+In the following example, only three colors are needed such that no edge connects vertices with the same color.
 Colors.jl has a distinguishable_colors() function that finds n colors which look sufficiently different:

 @drawsvg begin